globalizejs/react-globalize/README.md

  - String or array path to traverse a set of messages store in JSON format.
 Defaults to the message itself defined by the children.
 - **variables** - optional
  - An array (where variables are represented as indeces) or object (for named variables) which contains values for variable replacement within a message.
+- **elements** - optional
+ - An object (where element names are represented as keys, and its corresponding element as values) which contains elements replacement within a message.
 - **locale** - optional
  - A string value representing the locale (as defined by BCP47) used to override the default locale (preferred) set by your application using `Globalize.locale(locale)` when formatting the amount.